 Agriculture, Nutrition and Dairy

-Senator Leahy has helped to lead the fight in Congress against hunger and is a longtime supporter of federal nutrition programs including the Special Supplemental Program for Women, Infants, and Children (WIC), School Lunch and Breakfast Programs, and the Supplemental Nutrition Assistance Program (formerly referred to as Food Stamps).
-With growing uncertainty in the economy, rising food costs and shortages at food banks and emergency food pantries, far too many Americans are unable to put adequate amounts of healthy food on the table for their families.
+Senator Leahy helped lead the fight in Congress against hunger and is a longtime supporter of federal nutrition programs, including the Special Supplemental Program for Women, Infants and Children (WIC), School Lunch and Breakfast Programs, and the Supplemental Nutrition Assistance Program (SNAP).
 Senator Leahy recognizes the important role nutritional foods play in healthy lifestyles, especially for children, and is dedicated to doing all he can so that no one in Vermont or America, young or old, has to worry about where their next meal is going to come from.
-During the difficult budget negotiations in Congress he will continue to fight for these critical programs.